 Cleaning and hygiene

-The electricity is out and so is the dishwasher and the shower.
-All of your personal hygiene and dish cleaning is going to be done with a bucket and your water stores.
+The electricity is out, and so is the dishwasher and the shower.
+All of your hygiene and dish cleanings will be done with a bucket and your water stores.

 Water for cooking